fastoch/TypeScript_DaveGray/README.md

   `node_modules` folder.
   - if a `package-lock.json` file exists, it uses that to ensure consistent installations across different environments.
-- `npm run dev` to start up our development server
+- `npm run dev` to start up our local development server

 # Chapter 11 -